Voluntary incentive program that recognizes and encourages community floodplain management

-As of October 1, 2019, the following communities in Region III have all advanced from CRS Class 8 to a CRS Class 7 by taking actions to reduce their flood risk and protect their communities:
+The following communities in Region 3 have all advanced in their CRS class rating by taking actions to reduce their flood risk and protect their communities:

-FEMA Region III, which includes Delaware, Washington DC, Maryland, Pennsylvania, Virginia, and West Virginia, has 91 communities currently participating in CRS.
-Residents in two communities in Region III, Baltimore City and Prince Georges County, MD, save as much as 25% in NFIP flood insurance premiums, due to their work to make their communities safer.
-“The CRS program is a great opportunity to recognize the steps communities across the region are taking to reduce their flood risk,” stated MaryAnn Tierney, FEMA Region III Regional Administrator.
+“The CRS program is a great opportunity to recognize the steps communities across the region are taking to reduce their flood risk,” stated MaryAnn Tierney, FEMA Region 3 Regional Administrator.
 “The real reward is then passed on to the policy holders in measurably lower premiums.”

 In addition to the benefit of lower cost flood insurance, CRS floodplain management activities enhance public safety, reduce damages to property and public infrastructure, avoid economic disruption and losses, reduce human suffering, and protect the environment.
 Technical assistance on designing and implementing activities that could help a community are available at no charge from either your local floodplain manager or State NFIP Coordinating Office.

 Read FEMA CRS fact sheet for more information about the program.
 If you have any questions, please contact FEMA Region 3 Office of External Affairs at femar3newsdesk@fema,dhs.gov

 FEMA’s mission is helping people before, during, and after disasters.
 FEMA Region 3’s jurisdiction includes Delaware, the District of Columbia, Maryland, Pennsylvania, Virginia and West Virginia.